dfavenfre/Bike-Sharing-Demand-Prediction/README.md

 # Conclusion

-We've applied several Machine Learning Regression models, including XGBM, LGBM, Stacked and Bagging Ensemble algrothims, and the below table summarizes our findings.
+We've applied several Machine Learning Regression models, including XGBM, LGBM, Stacked and Bagging Ensemble algorithms, and the below table summarizes our findings.
 Depending on the goal, minimizing rmse or maximixing r-square, the below table should be able to help you out.

 | Model | R-square score | RMSE score|
 |-------|----------------|-----------|